This document intends to explain the what, why, and how of the account linking process.

 Lists the Service Account when logging in to Office 365 via NetID credentials

 There are many important reasons to link service accounts to your NetID.

 After logging into an application protected by the NetID Login Service, users can access other Login Service protected applications without an additional login.
 This includes Office 365 and Google Apps.

 There is no need to remember and manage multiple credentials to access email.

 The DoIT Help Desk is then aware of all email addresses associated with a user's NetID, enabling the Help Desk to provide faster and higher quality support.

 Chances are reduced that a user will fall for a phishing attempt by accidentally entering their account credentials into a form presented by a malicious party.
 Instead of multiple login forms, users will access all of their mail through the secure and familiar login service at https://email.wisc.edu/.

-To add or remove a linked NetID to an Office 365 Service Account, or to unlink an Office 365 Service Account from your NetID, please reference the following document: Office 365 - Linking a service account to a NetID.
-This action needs to be performed by a domain administrator of the service account's domain.
-Not sure who your delegated administrator is?
-Contact the DoIT HelpDesk
+To manage linking a NetID account and a service account, reference the following article: Office 365 - Linking a service account to a NetID.
+This action needs to be performed by an email domain administrator or administrator of the service account.
+Not sure who your administrator is - contact the DoIT HelpDesk.

 To view all Service Account accounts that are linked to your NetID account, follow the instructions below:

 Log in to the Wisc Account Administration site with your NetID credentials.